zkochan/zkochan.github.io/_posts/2015-11-08-hapi-authorization-for-express-users.md

 });
 {% endhighlight %}

 What makes this `request.login` method great is that now you can use humble-auth for email registration.
 However, you can also use it with [bell][] (which is a third party login plugin for hapi), to authenticate users through Facebook, Twitter or other OAuth providers!
+To do so, you'll just have to log the users in with humble-auth in the bell strategies callbacks.

+For instance, for the Facebook strategy you can do:

+{% highlight JavaScript %}
+server.auth.strategy('facebook', 'bell', {
+  provider: 'facebook',
+  password: 'j02oal10k1ns',
+  clientId: '42423840574399823',
+  clientSecret: 'f30g34gj3papjf34nvejsdsd443t'
+});

+/* handle the callback from Facebook */ server.route({
+  path: '/auth/facebook',
+  method: 'GET',
+  config: {
+    auth: 'facebook',
+    pre: [humbleSession.pre],
+    handler: function(request, reply) {
+      if (request.pre.session.user) {
+        /* if the user is logged in attach the new Facebook profile to his account */ } else {
+        /* create a new user account */
+        /* and log the new user in */
+        request.login(user, function() {
+          reply.redirect('/');
+        });
+      }
+      /* adding the user passed through request.auth.credentials to an existing account if the user is logged in or */ }
+  }
+});
+{% endhighlight %}

+## SiteGate

+I hope this short article has provided you with some basic understanding about how to authenticate in Hapi like in Express.
+To see a complete working example of an application using this technic, visit the [SiteGate repo][].
+SiteGate is an authentication and account management website implemented using Hapi and humble-auth.

 [express]: http://expressjs.com/